Office of Research & Development

 As a follow up to VADT, VA researchers looked at whether the improvements in glucose control made by one of the groups in the trial led to long-term improved consequences.
 They collected information on the VADT cohort for more than nine years of additional study, using VA's electronic records system.

-The team found in 2015 that patients who had been in the intensive-control group had a lower incidence of cardiovascular events after the trial was over, but their survival rates were no better than those of the other group.
+The team found that, after nearly 10 years of follow-up, patients who had been in the intensive-control group had a lower incidence of cardiovascular events after the trial was over, but their survival rates were no better than those of the other group.